“Wabash College educates men to think critically, act responsibly, lead effectively, and live humanely.”

-Founded in 1832, Wabash College is a selective liberal arts institution for men enrolling approximately 900 students from across the U.S. and two dozen foreign countries.
-Each year, Wabash sets national benchmarks in the National Survey of Student Engagement.
-Our mission is excellence in teaching and learning within a community built on close and caring relationships among students, faculty, and staff.
+Founded in 1832, Wabash College is an independent, liberal arts college for men with an enrollment of approximately 900 students.
+Its mission is excellence in teaching and learning within a community built on close and caring relationships among students, faculty, and staff.

 Wabash offers qualified young men a superior education, fostering, in particular, independent intellectual inquiry, critical thought, and clear written and oral expression.
 The College educates its students broadly in the traditional curriculum of the liberal arts, while also requiring them to pursue concentrated study in one or more disciplines.
 Wabash emphasizes our manifold, but shared cultural heritage.
 Our students come from diverse economic, social, and cultural backgrounds; the College helps these students engage these differences and live humanely with them.
 Wabash also challenges its students to appreciate the changing nature of the global society and prepares them for the responsibilities of leadership and service in it.